sikaeducation/curriculum/courses/401/assessments/production-full-stack-app/README.md

 * A 404 page
 * A commit history demonstrating that work was consistently saved
 * Responsive styling
-* A descriptive README explaining what the site is for, showing at least one sample image of the site, and linking to the deployed site
+* A descriptive README explaining what the app is for, include at least one sample image of the app, and link to the deployed site
+* Redirection from protected routes

 Additionally:

 * The site should pass the [WebAIM's WAVE test](https://wave.webaim.org/) with no errors or contrast errors
 * The HTML should pass the [W3C HTML Validator](https://validator.w3.org/)
-* The JavaScript should pass the [Standard](https://standardjs.com/) JS linter with no errors or warnings

 Finally:

-* The site should be deployed to a public URL using a cloud provider
+* Both the front-end and back-end should be deployed to a public URL using a cloud provider

 ## Rubric